-You can learn a lot at the movies.
-Although every honeymoon, like every couple, is different, you'd be surprised by the insights you can get (not to mention the amusement) in watching how others' romantic vacations begin and ultimately turn out.
-The following honeymoon-themed films are must-see movies for any couple considering taking the plunge.
+You can learn a lot from the movies.
+Although every honeymoon, like every couple, is different, you'd be surprised by the insights you can glean (not to mention the amusement) in watching how others' romantic vacations begin and ultimately turn out.
+The following honeymoon-themed films are recommended movies for any couple considering taking the plunge.

 Before Sarah Jessica Parker became the star of "Sex in the City," she played the long-suffering fiancee of Nicholas Cage... until he lost her in a poker game to James Caan right before their Vegas wedding.
 Funny, heart-breaking, and with irresistible Elvis Presley music, this is highly recommended.
 And the Hawaiian scenery may just inspire you to start planning to have your own honeymoon on the USA's 50th state.

-Remade in 2007 by the gross-out Farrelly brothers with Ben Stiller as the groom, Malin Akerman as the bride and Michelle Monaghan as the object of desire, critics found this version cruel, obnoxious, and worst of all, unfunny.
-For a better viewing experience, watch a copy of the 1972 original instead: On the third day of nebbishy Lenny's (Charles Grodin) honeymoon, he's bedazzled by a WASP goddess played by Cybill Shepherd.
+For the best viewing experience, watch the 1972 original of this film instead of the latest version.
+The plot: On the third day of nebbishy Lenny's (Charles Grodin) honeymoon, he's mesmerized by a WASP goddess played by a luminous Cybill Shepherd.
 Will he leave his new bride (Jeannie Berlin) with egg on her face?
 You'll have to watch to find out.
 This merciless but mirthful movie was directed by Berlin's mother, Elaine May.
+Remade in 2007 by the gross-out Farrelly brothers with Ben Stiller as the groom, Malin Akerman as the bride, and Michelle Monaghan as the object of desire, critics found this version cruel, obnoxious, and worst of all, unfunny.

 Although the script is awful, actors Brittany Murphy and Ashton Kutcher are charming in this everything-has-to-go-wrong-on-our-honeymoon romp.
 Romantic Italy (Venice in particular) provides the backdrop for several scenes.

 Do you and your honey like to watch horror and thriller movies?
-Grab your sweetie close to watch this spine-tingling double feature.
+Grab your sweetie close to watch this spine-tingling, made-in-Italy double feature.

 Thinking of honeymooning in a remote cottage by a lake, with no one around to interrupt you?
 You may think again after this fright fest.
 Rated R.